 Well, maybe, but don’t count on it.

-Diligent proofreading is a must.
+Diligent proofreading for grammar and spelling errors is a must.

 All of your job search content should be error-free.
 Before posting your LinkedIn and other online profiles, and sending out your resume accompanied by email messages, look them over very carefully.